Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 I always encourage our fans and people who watch to let me know like a story or whatever because I love hearing how our Essetino Artists videos were able to help you through something or just help you do something easier that day.

 For 2020, starting with 0 experience, what new marketing trends would be important?

 Auret: Live streaming.
-I mean just starting, it’s scary.
+I mean, it’s just starting, it’s scary.
 If you’re not someone who goes on video live-streaming, it may seem like an intimidating step.

-So, if you can’t really get to that right away then just be at recorded video or something.
+If you can’t really get to that right away then just be at a recorded video or something.
 It really depends on where you’re at but I would say, make one small step towards your goal.

 It could be starting an online business, a channel or whatever it is.
 Maybe you could let us know what it is that you’re thinking.
-I was gonna say like, you cant just be making money online because there are a ton of ways to make money online.
+I was going to say things like, you can’t just be making money online because there are a ton of ways to make money online.